netotz/optimization/README.md

 # Selected Topics in Optimization

-Codes and programs from the Select Topics in Optimization class
+Codes and programs from the Select Topics in Optimization class.